davidnabergoj/bootplot/README.md

 ```

 See the `demo` folder for more examples, including bar charts, point plots, polynomial regression models, pie charts and text plots.
+Note that some examples require a working installation of scikit-learn.